Abbilaash/Richie2.com/README.md

 ## LEGAL.html:
-- [ ] Here I will list all the standard disclaimers (copyrights, privacy, ToS, cookies, GDPR, etc) for users of my site.
+- [ ] Here I will list all the standard disclaimers (copyrights, privacy, ToS, cookies, GDPR, blog comments) for users of my site.
+- [ ] There should be a ToC (table of contents) that should float for better UX.
+- [ ] This will be a single page using anchors for the links.

 ## error.html (400, 403, 404, 500, 502, 503):